hmcts/chart-library/README.md

         - <SECRET_NAME2>
 ```

-In some cases, you may want to alias the secrets to a different name (An environment varibale for example), you can configure it using
+In some cases, you may want to alias the secrets to a different name (An environment variable for example), you can configure it using

 ```yaml
 aadIdentityName: <Identity Binding>